Class-incremental learning: survey and performance evaluation on image classification: Experimental results

-Up to this point experiments were on a dataset with a small input size and a wide variety of classes from a similar distribution.
-In this experiment, we study the effects of using tasks which have different degrees of domain shifts between them and whose images also have higher resolution.
+Up to this point, experiments have been on a dataset with a small input size and a wide variety of classes from a similar distribution.
+In this experiment, we study the effects of using tasks which have different degrees of domain shifts between them and whose images have higher resolution.